Pathwise Regularisation of Singular Interacting Particle Systems and their Mean Field Limits: Averaged Fields and Pathwise regularisation of ODEs

-where $\cD$ is any partition of $[0,t]$ and $|\cD|$ is the maximal increment size in $\cD$.
+where $\cD$ is any partition of the given time interval and $|\cD|$ is the maximal increment size in $\cD$.
 An application of the Sewing lemma, known from the theory of rough paths (cf. \cite[Lem.
 4.2]{friz_hairer_14}), proves that this integral is well defined.
 Indeed, setting $\Xi_{s,t}=\Gamma_{s,t}f(Y_s)$ then we see that the abstract integral

 is well defined, if for all $(s,t)\in \Delta_T^2$

 where $\delta_1\in (0,1)$, $\delta_2>1$ and for $u\in [s,t]$, $\delta_u\Xi_{s,t}:=\Xi_{s,t}-\Xi_{s,u}-\Xi_{u,t}$.
 It is readily checked in our case that